lemlac/mulem/docs/reference.md

 |> print("{$}")
 ```

-This makes the order of operations easy to follow at a glance.
+When placed at the start of a line, the pipelining operator `|>` takes on a special meaning: it takes the value of the previous line and makes it available in the next line as `$`.
+This symbol is known as the **pipeline context.** This makes it easy to chain a sequence of calls and read them in order.
 It reads like a plain-English list:

 - `fetchA`
 - *then* `fetchB`